tonethar/IGME-330-Master/notes/HW-ajax-7.md

 ## V. Wrap up

-- Now that you have created your own promises, go back to the previous 2 Ajax units where we used `then()`, `catch()`, and `await` - do these make a little more sense now?
+- Now that you have created your own promises, go back to the previous 2 Ajax units where we used `then()`, `catch()`, and `await` - look over that code - doe it make a little more sense now?

 <hr>